By: Catherine H. Knott, Ph.D.

 Like Jason, children and teens with Asperger’s can find deep enjoyment in the wilderness.
-Not only does the adventure in the fresh air give a healthy break from too much time on the computer, but gaining new skills and a sense of self-sufficiency also gives children with Asperger’s a confidence that they may lack in the social world they face at school.
+Not only does the adventure in the fresh air give a healthy break from too much screen time, it develops new skills and a sense of self-sufficiency.
+The wilderness can give children with Asperger’s a confidence that they may lack in the social world they face at school.

-Providing young people with opportunities to gain skills and experience in wilderness camping can be joyful for parents, too.
+Providing young people with opportunities and experiences to gain skills in wilderness camping can be joyful for parents, too.
 What better way to vacation in the summer than to seek the beautiful and restful sights and sounds of wild nature?

 Tips for Spending Summer Vacation in the Wild

-1. Let the older child or teenager choose her own equipment, including sleeping bag, tent, mess kit, and either daypack or full backpack.
-Learning from your local outdoor gear store expert will provide essential information without undue amounts of lecturing from the parents.
+- Let the older child or teenager choose her own equipment, including sleeping bag, tent, mess kit, and either daypack or full backpack.
+Advice from your local outdoor gear store expert will provide essential information without undue amounts of lecturing from well parents.

-2. Pick at least one or two camping tasks that your teen with Asperger’s can take responsibility for, consistent with age and capability.
-But don’t underestimate your child!
+- Pick at least one or two camping tasks that your teen with Asperger’s can take responsibility for, consistent with age and capability.
+Don’t underestimate your child!
 Just imagine the feeling of self-confidence a 10-year-old has when setting up a tent alone, or the feeling of importance and belonging a teenager gets when collecting firewood to keep the family warm at night.

-3. Find a link to existing passions your child has for certain topics to help guide your choice of location.
+- Link your child’s existing passions to topics related to the wilderness.
 A younger child fascinated with dinosaurs may delight in a trip to one of the fossil sites in the Western United States.
-A teenager may be able to pursue interests with a more directed trip.
-Ask your teenager to participate in choosing the location of any trips.
+Ask your teenager to participate in choosing the location of any trips based on his interests .

-4. Find at least one new interest that your child with Asperger’s could explore in the area where you will go camping or hiking.
-The trip could open a whole new area of fascination.
+- Find at least one new interest your child with autism could explore in the area where you will go camping or hiking.
+This potentially opens a whole new area of fascination.
 You can help inspire new interests by choosing movies and books or meeting with groups such as the local chapter of a national hiking club to explore the subject before the trip.
 Geology, rock-climbing, canoeing, rafting or kayaking, orienteering and maps, and animal tracking or bird-watching all open new windows to the wilderness.

-5. Consider inviting another family along or one of your teenager’s friends to make the trip more fun and create an opportunity for additional bonding.
+- Consider inviting another family along or one of your teenager’s friends to encourage bonding and make the trip more fun.

-6. Remember to take notice and give support and recognition for the new skills your child or teenager with Asperger’s is acquiring.
+- Remember to take notice and give support and recognition for the new skills your child or teenager with Asperger’s acquires.

-With new skills and increased confidence, children with Asperger’s will find far more than a good time the next time they take a trip into the wilderness.
+With new skills and increased confidence, children with autism will find opportunities for growth the next time they take a trip into the wilderness.
 The successes and resulting self-esteem will carry over into other aspects of their lives.
-In addition, they will develop an interest in spending time in the wilderness, which will help their mental and physical health for the rest of their lives.
+In addition, positive experiences in the wilderness will help their mental and physical health for the rest of their lives.